-The American Studies Executive Committee is responsible for general oversight of the American Studies Program.
+The American Studies Executive Committee (EC) is responsible for general oversight of the American Studies Program.
 It sets policy in curriculum and other matters and determines the broad directions of the program.
-It also reviews student admissions and progress, endorses awards of financial aid, nominates students for outside fellowships and prizes, authorizes the formation of qualifying examination and dissertation committees, and approves each dissertation prospectus.
+It also reviews student admissions and progress, endorses awards of financial aid, nominates students for outside fellowships and prizes, authorizes the formation of masters, qualifying examination, and dissertation committees, and approves each dissertation prospectus.
+Thus, all members of the Executive Committee are understood to be acting in a supervisory role in relation to all students in the American Studies Program.